What Is FSA?

 - Cannot be eligible for Medicare.

-- Cannot be claimed as a dependent on another person’s tax return.
+- It cannot be claimed as a dependent on another person’s tax return.

 Annual Contribution Limits